harrisonchiu/DogIDModel/README.md

 - EfficientNetV2-M (pretrained on ImageNet1K) trained much faster (approximately 35 minutes to V1's 50 minutes).
 But, it offered little improvement and a much larger model size: 230 MB to V1's 110 MB.
     - Performed the worst in terms of model memory size.
     - If the entire model is to be trained, only EfficientNetV2-B3 or lower can be done; EfficientNetV2-S requires more than 12 VRAM.
+- EfficientNetB5-NoisyStudent-2 is the second trial of the NoisyStudent model, trained at 15 epochs.
+    - Overfit past at 5-10th epoch
+    - Highest accuracy at 0.8947
+- EfficientNetB5-NoisyStudent-3 is the third trial of the NoisyStudent model, trained at 8 epochs, the peak in EfficientNetB5-NoisyStudent-2
+    - Highest validation accuracy at 0.8920 and lowest validation loss at 0.3631
+    - Likely no further improvements of the NoisyStudent model

-#### TODO
+### TODO
-- Train EfficientNetB5 with 10-15? epochs, might as well use noisy student weights.
-Train locally.
-- Train EfficientNetV2-B3 with 30? epochs.
+- Train EfficientNetV2-B3 with 30+? epochs.
 Train on colab because local GPU does not have enough ram.
     - Done only for 10 epochs so far with peak accuracy of 0.8235 // ~0.73
         - Validation accuracy seems to be the highest at 7th epoch with 0.7440
         - Could still vastly improve past 10 epochs?
+- Train EfficientNetB6 and B7.
+    - Larger input image size
+        - But most training images are at B5 (~500x500 px) size, so likely little improvements?
+- Create and train own convolutional neural network for fun.
+    - Likely would not do better than our best models

+### Conclusions
+**22 June 2021**
+- Improved EfficientNetB5-NoisyStudent-2 by retraining up to its peak epoch (8th epoch).
+- Chosen for highest validation accuracy and lowest validation loss.
+- Has a decent model size: ~130MB.

+**21 June 2021**
+- Chose EfficientNetB5-NoisyStudent-2 for highest accuracy while still have a decent size: ~130MB.